 Before moving to Ann Arbor, Frey spent six years coaching the offensive line at Indiana.
 While there he also served as the assistant head coach in 2016, co-offensive coordinator in 2014 and 2015 and the run game coordinator for the 2012 and 2013 seasons.
 His efforts in 2015 resulted in him being a nominee for the Broyles Award, which is presented annually to college football’s top assistant coach.

 While in Bloomington, he tutored some of the best offensive lines in school history.
-Right guard Dan Feeney was a two-time first-team All-American, earning first-team honors in 2015 and 2016, and left tackle Jason Spriggs earned first-team All-America status while becoming the program’s first Outland Trophy semifinalist in 2015.
-That year, Feeney and Spriggs became only the sixth pair of offensive line teammates, and first in IU history, to be first-team All-Americans in the same season.
+Right guard Dan Feeney was a two-time All-American, earning first-team honors in 2015 and second-team acclaim in 2016 despite missing nearly half the season due to injury, and left tackle Jason Spriggs earned first-team All-America status while becoming the program’s first Outland Trophy semifinalist in 2015.
+That year, the duo became only the sixth pair of teammates, and first in IU history, to be first-team All-Americans in the same season.
 Spriggs was selected in the second round of the 2016 NFL Draft by the Green Bay Packers, and Feeney was a third-round pick by the Los Angeles Chargers in 2017.

 The 2015 offensive line blocked for one of the most prolific and balanced offenses in NCAA history as Indiana became only the fourth FBS team with a 3,500-yard passer, two 1,000-yard rushers and one 1,000-yard receiver in the same season.
 The Hoosiers also were the first Big Ten team since Ohio State in 1995 to lead the conference in total offense, scoring offense and passing offense.